iconara/rechner/README.md

 expression.accept(MyInterpreter.new) # => (some structure built by the custom interpreter)
 ```

+## Known issues & limitations

+This is a toy calculator.
+It only supports integers, it doesn't have proper error handling.
+Don't use it.

 ## License & Copyright

 © 2017 Theo Hultberg, see LICENSE.txt (BSD 3-Clause).